walmartlabs/getting-started/README.md

 ![TechCrunch key](./techcrunch.png)

+If you don't see the registration email in a minute or two check your Spam folder.

 With that in hand you are all ready to dig in.
 If you're like all, "just give me the API I got this", then just: